Holy Land Pilgrimage

 Q. What class of hotels are we staying in during the Crossroads Initiative Holy Land Pilgrimage?

 After years of very low tourism, many hotels in the Holy Land are in a bad state of repair and are desperate for guests to help cash flow and raise funds to do repairs and upgrades.
-We have been careful to avoid such super low-cost establishments and select only new or recently renovated, deluxe 5 star hotels.
-Also, keep in mind that some tour operators, in an effort to cut costs, avoid paying for a hotel on the last night of the tour and arrange for the group fly with El Al Airlines which has a flight that departs at 1AM.
-We believe that even though we get up very early to catch a flight back to Newark, it is important to provide our passengers with a hotel for this final night so that they can freshen up and get some rest.
+We have been careful to avoid such super low-cost establishments and select only deluxe hotels.
+Also, keep in mind that some tour operators, in an effort to cut costs, avoid paying for a hotel on the last night of the tour.
+We believe that it is important to provide our passengers with a hotel for this final night so that they can freshen up and get some rest before we depart for the airport.
 We don’t want people arriving exhausted back in the states!

 Q. That brings up a good point, what flights will we be taking?

 A. For December/January pilgrimage international flights, click here.
 For Spring 2016 pilgrimage flights, click here!

 Q. Do you have a downloadable information sheet I can give my family so they can contact me if they need to?